PresleyHank/ScenceRecognition/README.md

 # Second

+Run install-cpu.sh , if there have some problem when run it , please open the file and execute single sentense.

 There are two methods to run this project.

 - If you have many images to be recognized,you can put them into **imgs/** and run **python demo.py**